-PCR has a wide range of applications with thousands of reports of its use published (Mullis, 1990).
-For example, researchers can send the resulting DNA generated from PCR for sequencing, aiding with genomic studies (Garibyan & Avashia, 2013).
-PCR can also be used to quantify or test for the presence of specific DNA which support biomedical research efforts in understanding functions of certain genes (Karp, 2013).
-In addition, PCR has led to the development of medical diagnostic tools that allow for accurate and rapid detection of potentially life-threatening infectious diseases caused by bacteria and viruses (Yang & Rothman, 2004).
-Furthermore, PCR can assist with forensic science, where small amounts of DNA can be isolated from a crime scene, copied and compared to DNA databases to identify criminals (van Pelt-Verkuil, van Belkum, & Hays, 2008).
+PCR has a wide range of applications.
+For example, this technique can support genomic studies whereby researchers can send the DNA generated from PCR for sequencing (Garibyan & Avashia, 2013).
+PCR can also be useful for quantifying or testing for presence of specific DNA in biomedical research aimed at understanding gene functions (Karp, 2013).
+PCR has even led to the development of medical diagnostic tools that allow for accurate and rapid detection of potentially life-threatening infectious diseases caused by bacteria and viruses (Yang & Rothman, 2004).
+Furthermore, PCR can assist forensic science, where small amounts of DNA can be isolated from a crime scene, copied and compared to DNA databases to identify criminals (van Pelt-Verkuil, van Belkum, & Hays, 2008).